AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

   aswfdocker release -t PACKAGE -g base1 -v 2018 --docker-org aswftesting -m "Testing release"
   ```

+An email address must be publicly visible in your GitHub profile in order for the [PyGithub module](https://github.com/PyGithub/PyGithub) used
+by `aswfdocker` to work.
+For pre-releases you can use the `--sha` option to build from a specific commit.

 ### Adding a new `ci` image

 Let's consider the addition of a new `ci-xyz` Docker image to help the maintainers of the `xyz` library.
 The `ci-xyz` Docker image